cleaver/miles_dev_coach/README.md

-# Gemini Dev Coach CLI
+# Miles Dev Coach CLI

 A personal AI-powered developer productivity coach CLI to help you manage tasks, discuss plans, and stay on track with scheduled check-ins.